MicrosoftDocs/cloud-adoption-framework/docs/get-started/innovate.md

 **Guidance to support deliverable completion:**

 Discovery and assessment provide a deeper level of technical alignment.
 You can then create an action plan for migrating any dependent workloads that the planned innovation requires.
-This scenario is common when companies have existing data sources, centralized applications, or required service layers that are needed to deliver the innovation within the context of the rest of the enterprise.
+This scenario is common when companies have existing data sources, centralized applications, or service layers that are necessary for delivering innovation within the context of the rest of the enterprise.

 When there are dependent systems, the following articles can guide the discovery and assessment: